- Patients

 Diagnosing kidney cancer

-- Blood and urine tests – Although these can’t diagnose kidney cancer on their own, they are often the first step in telling doctors what is going on in your body.
+- Blood and urine tests – although these tests can't diagnose kidney cancer on their own, they may help to understand general health and check for problems in kidney function

 Chapter 03